The judging panel are all smiles

 Only Students in Year 4 may apply.
 Year 4 students can apply by voluntary submission of a workbook, a written statement, and recorded role-play interaction.
 Finalists will partake in a competition workshop.

 If you wish to apply further information is available from:

-Complex Communication in Healthcare, a PMC Masterclass, is back with new content and scenarios in 2018.
-The workshop is suitable for all health staff including students, clinicians, nurses, allied health, administration and is Accredited by the Australian Medical Association (AMA).
+Complex Communication in Healthcare, a PMC Masterclass, is back with new content in 2019.
+The workshop is suitable for all health staff including students, clinicians, nurses, allied health and administration.
+For participating medical professionals, the masterclass has been accredited with the RACGP for (Category 1) 40 QI&CPD points and ACRRM 30 PDP by the Australian Medical Association (AMA).

 Topics covered include: